danisltpi/google-homepage/README.md

-Recreation of Google homepage, with just css
+Recreation of Google homepage, with just css (and no flexbox)